kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 It is possible to compose an image from three separate images which represent a red, green and blue component.
-In this case you need to create an :class:`maputils.FITSimage.Annotatedimage` object first.
-The data associated with this image can be used to draw e.g. contours, while the parameters of the method :meth:`maputils.FITSimage.Annotatedimage.RGBimage` compose the RGB image.
-The :meth:`RGBimage` method creates a new data array and inserts your R, G & B images in the right place.
+In this case you need to create an :class:`maputils.Annotatedimage` object first.
+The data associated with this image can be used to draw e.g. contours, while the parameters of the method :meth:`maputils.Annotatedimage.RGBimage` compose the RGB image.
+The :meth:`maputils.Annotatedimage.RGBimage` method creates a new data array and inserts your R, G & B images in the right place.
 Then it scales the composed data to a range between 0 and 1.
 For an RGB image we don't apply interactive color bar editing, but allow for the use of a function or lambda expression to rescale the